Phillips Curve Calculator

 - New Keynesian Phillips curve (NKPC).

 Each of these options reflects a different theoretical economic background.
 Read further and learn the Phillips curve definition and the difference between the short-run and long-run Phillips curve in economics.
-We also show you the short-run Phillips curve graph and explain what the expectations augmented Phillips curve is.
+We will also show you the short-run Phillips curve graph and explain what the expectations augmented Phillips curve is.

 What is Phillips curve?